italiangrid/voms/release-notes/voms-admin-server/3.4.0/index.md

 It is now possible to configure VOMS Admin to send multiple reminders to remind users of AUP signature requests.

-The `voms.aup.sign_aup_task_lifetime` option in the `/etc/<vo>/service.properties` configuration file now accepts a comma separated list of values as in:
+The `voms.aup.sign_aup_task_reminders` option in the `/etc/<vo>/service.properties` configuration file accepts a comma separated list of values as in:

-    voms.aup.sign_aup_task_lifetime = 14,7,1
+    voms.aup.sign_aup_task_reminders = 14,7,1

 With the settings above, VOMS Admin would send three reminders to a user that is requested to sign the AUP: 14,7 and 1 day before the grace period expiration.
+These reminders are sent **in addition** to the email notification that is sent by VOMS Admin when the AUP signature expires.

+The grace period duration is configured as before with the `voms.aup.sign_aup_task_lifetime` option.
+For example:

+    voms.aup.sign_aup_task_lifetime = 30

+configures a grace period of 30 days.

 #### Improved user requests handling